Sighmantaneous/soc_d-v_project/index.md

 For this project we have to demonstrate our understanding of VGA output using the BASYS 3 Xilinx board and the vivado software suite.
 Demonstrating a understanding of timers as well aa how to display 12bit colours via VGA.

+## **My VGA Design Edit**
+Introduce your own design idea.
+Consider how complex/achievabble this might be or otherwise.
+Reference any research you do online (use hyperlinks).
+For my Project I wanted to combine both of the colour cycle and colour stripe template in order to create a program that cycles through a selection of National flags that I created.

 ### **Schematic of project**

 Here is drawing of Architectural Drawing of how colour stripes should look